practicalli/neovim/docs/install/clojure.md

 [Clojure CLI](https://clojure.org/guides/deps_and_cli){target=_blank} provides a way to run Clojure code, packaged Clojure (jar) and of course run a Clojure REPL.

 [Practicalli Clojure install guide](https://practical.li/clojure/install/){target=_blank} details prerequisites, Clojure install options and supporting tools for an enhanced developer workflow.

-Or visit the [Clojure Getting Started guide](https://clojure.org/guides/getting_started){target=_blank} for just the Clojure CLI.
+> Visit the [Clojure Getting Started guide](https://clojure.org/guides/getting_started){target=_blank} for the Clojure CLI or to check the latest release version.

 [Practicalli Clojure CLI Config](https://practical.li/clojure/clojure-cli/install/community-tools.html){target=_blank} provides a wide range of community tools that extend the features of Clojure CLI, creating a rich development environment for use across all projects.